Sutton Parkway railway station

 Sutton Parkway railway station serves the town of Sutton-in-Ashfield in Nottinghamshire, England.
 The station is about 1/2 mi south of the location of the former Sutton Junction station and 14 mi north of Nottingham on the Robin Hood Line.

+History

+The £44m Automated Distribution and Manufacturing Centre (ADMC) is being built next to the station.
+The scheme is partnered with Nottingham Trent University, and a local college.

 Services

 All services at Sutton Parkway are operated by East Midlands Railway.